 The American Academy of Pediatrics recommends that infants be exclusively breasted (EBF) for the first 6 months.
 EBF means that nothing besides breastmilk is given to the infant unless medically necessary.

 The World Health organization has the same recommendations but also adds that after 6 months when nutritious whole foods are started, breastfeeding should be continued up to the age of 2 or beyond.

 Breastfeeding is hard work, and there are many things that can influence the breastfeeding relationship.
-It is important for the mother to be educated on breastfeeding and have the appropriate support to be successful.
+It is important for the mother and her support person(s) to be educated on breastfeeding and have the appropriate support to be successful.

 As a Certified Lactation Counselor my role is to support and guide you through your breastfeeding journey, helping you to obtain your breastfeeding goals.
 I will help identify any issues/obstacles and use the most up to date, evidence based information to develop a plan to get you back on track to meeting your goals.

 Prenatally I can help you explore the benefits of breastfeeding and set up a plan to encourage a good breastfeeding relationship after birth.

 I offer breastfeeding support in hospital or in the comfort of your own home.